Brazilian passport: Identification page

 The bearer's signature is placed on the third page.

+As of November 2014, passports include the holder's legal guardians/parents' name and minor's travel consent on the data page.
+Until then, minors required notarized permission to leave Brazil.

+Before the 2023 version, the Personal number field was in blank by default.
+However, as of October 2023, this field includes the holder's CPF number.

 Passport message

 Passports of many countries contain a message, nominally from the official or office in charge of passport issuance (e.g., Secretary of State, Minister of Foreign Affairs), addressed to authorities of other countries.
 The message identifies the bearer as a citizen of the issuing country, requests free passage through the other country, and requests further that, when necessary, aid and protection be afforded as per international laws.

 In Brazilian passports, there is no highlight to the message whatsoever, nor is it referred to as a message from Brazilian authorities.
 It is printed on the back of the front cover, as well as three other information blocks.
 It is in Portuguese, French, English and Spanish.
 The message is: